Arboghast/Arboghast/README.md

 Hi there 👋
 I'm currently a Junior at Hunter College.
 - 🔭 I’m currently working on some cool stuff probably.
-- 🌱 I’m currently learning about Machine Learning
+- 🌱 I’m currently learning about Machine Learning and NLP.